xJoe2/AndroidAPSdocs/docs/EN/Usage/CPbefore26.rst

 * Age information was moved to actions tab / menu.
 * BG check was moved to actions tab / menu.
 * Temporary target was moved to actions tab / menu.
-* Excercise is no longer available but you can use the note field in the dialogue box when performing an action like giving bolus etc.